 pair arguments in any order as

-'Alpha'— Mask transparency
+Alpha— Mask transparency

-0.3(default) | number in the range [0, 1]
+0.3(default) | scalar value in the range [0, 1]

-'Alpha' and a number in the range [0, 1].
+Mask transparency, specified as a scalar value in the range [0, 1].
 A value of

 1 means the mask is completely opaque and a value of